 - traffic tracing – a simple traffic monitor for TCP and UDP streams.

 - traffic shaping – control the amount of data that flows into and out of sandboxes.

-Located in /etc/firejal directory, profile files describe the filesystem container, the security filters and network configuration.
+Located in /etc/firejail directory, profile files describe the filesystem container, the security filters and network configuration.

-Most default security profiles use a restrictive seccomp-bpf dual 32-bit/64-bit filter, disable all capabilities, and enable a noroot user namespace inside the sandbox.
+Most default security profiles use a restrictive dual 32-bit/64-bit seccomp-bpf filter, disable all capabilities, and enable a noroot user namespace inside the sandbox.
 The filesystem denies access to password and encryption keys.
-Some application classes such as web browsers use a whitelisted home directory, hiding all user files.
+Some application classes such as games and web browsers use a virtual home directory, therefore hiding all private user files.

 Allocate resources such as CPU time, system memory, and network bandwidth, using Linux Control Groups and Linux rlimits.

 Universal packaging formats

 Firejail supports AppImage packaging format natively.
 Simply add –appimage command line option and the package is mounted and run inside the sandbox.